jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (c) in the case of a pharmacist, except on the recommendation of the Pharmacy Council; or (d) in the case of a registered midwife or a nurse, except on the recommendation of the Midwifery Council or the Nursing Council of New Zealand; or
-  (e) in the case of a veterinarian, except on the recommendation of the Veterinary Council of New Zealand; or (f) in the case of any designated prescriber to whom paragraphs (c) and (d) do not apply, except on the recommendation of the authority under the Health Practitioners Competence Assurance Act 2003, specified in regulations made under this Act, which has jurisdiction in respect of the class of registered health professional to which the designated prescriber belongs.
+  (e) in the case of a veterinarian, except on the recommendation of the Veterinary Council of New Zealand; or (ea) in the case of an optometrist, except on the recommendation of the Optometrists and Dispensing Opticians Board; or (f) in the case of any other designated prescriber or delegated prescriber, except on the recommendation of the responsible authority for the health profession to which the designated prescriber or delegated prescriber belongs.
 (3) The Minister may at any time, by notice in the Gazette, revoke any notice given under subsection (1).

 ### 48A Powers of councils and boards